UnicornyRainbow/UnicornyRainbow/README.md

 ### HI, I'm Unicorn

-🏳️‍🌈
+I'm a beginner programmer from Germany.
-dumb, gay and learning
+I like Linux (using Fedora) and am learning mostly Python, Gtk and Flatpak.